-1 If the candidate is already the fire chief, any task book role or responsibility assigned to a fire chief should be fulfilled by a higher authority - i.e., city manager, board chair, etc.
+&lt;sup>1 If the candidate is already the fire chief, any task book role or responsibility assigned to a fire chief should be fulfilled by a higher authority - i.e., city manager, county administrative officer, board chair, etc.

 It is the candidate's responsibility to routinely check the State Fire Training website for updates to an initiated task book.
 All State Fire Training issued updates to an initiated task book are required for task book completion.